-From Hohenwerfen in Austria I headed for my next destination, Heidelberg in Germany.
-I left later than planned, so I was going to arrive late in the night.
+From Hohenwerfen, Austria I headed for my next destination, Heidelberg, Germany.
+I departed later than planned, so I was going to arrive late at night.
 As I approached Stuttgart, I witnessed a dramatic thunder and lightening storm.
 The forked lightening striking across the horizon turned night into day.
 The heavy rains that accompanied it, made driving hazardous; I could hardly see the road in front of me.
-To make maters worse, I couldn’t find a motorway services with available space for me to stop.
+To make matters worse, I couldn’t find a motorway services with available space for me to stop.
 I eventually found one a few miles out of Heidelberg, where I nestled between two lorries.
 By the time I crawled into bed, I was shattered.

-In the morning I headed for the Park and Ride (Messplatz) in Heidelberg, as parking a motorhome in the city centre would be next to impossible.
-I cycled the 3 km to Bismarckplatz, where I parked the bike and walked along Hauptstrasse to the castle.
+Later, in the morning I headed for the Park and Ride (Messplatz) in Heidelberg, as parking a motorhome in the city centre would be next to impossible.
+I cycled the 3 km to Bismarckplatz, where I parked the cycle and walked along Hauptstrasse to the castle.
 Heidelberg has a young feel to it, but this is hardly surprising for a university town, where it is estimated that 25% of the population are students.

-The first thing I noticed was the number of church in Heidelberg.
+The first thing I noticed was the number of churches in Heidelberg.
 Heiliggeistkirche on Marktplatz was probably the pick of them all.
-Heiliggeistkirche was built around 1400 AD and is Heidelberg’s oldest church.
+It was built around 1400 AD and is Heidelberg’s oldest church.
 Marktplatz is lined with cafes and souvenir stalls and of course, I picked up a couple of fridge magnets here.

 It is not far from Marktplatz to reach Heidelberg Castle.
-Entrance to the castle is €7, for the views alone is reasonable.
+Entrance to the castle is €7, for the views alone, is reasonable.
 The castle dates from the 13th Century, but in the centuries following, it was extended.
-The castle structure was destroyed during the 30 years war and much of the castle remains in ruins.
+The castle structure was destroyed during the 30 years war and much of it still remains in ruins.

-Alte Brucke (Old Bridge) spans the Neckar and was built between 1786 and 1788 and is one of Heidelberg’s main sites.
+Alte Brucke (Old Bridge) spans the Neckar and was built between 1786 and 1788 and is one of Heidelberg’s main attractions.